Awointa/Awointa/README.md

+I  write React, Cairo and Rust,

+-react for front end
+-cairo and rust for smart contracts
+-cairo for backend

-It's an honour to work in this industry
+Honoured to work in this industry